Dr. Dwi Kemaladewi On A Promising New Therapeutic Strategy For LAMA2-CMD

 Dr. Kemaladewi is part of a research team that has developed a novel therapeutic strategy which resulted in a study that was the first to show reversal of progression of LAMA2-CMD in mice, by using technology called CRISPR-a.

 In patients with LAMA2-CMD, a mutation in the LAMA2 gene results in a protein called laminin-211 being produced incompletely.
 This incomplete protein is the cause of muscle weakness and poor muscle growth in patients.
 Another protein, called laminin-111 is very similar to normal, complete laminin-211, and has been shown to improve muscle strength, nerve damage and life expectancy in LAMA2-CMD mice.
-Laminin-111 is naturally produced by the body during embryonic development, but production drastically decreases after birth.
-Despite not being produced anymore after birth, our DNA still contains the gene, or ‘recipe’, to make laminin-111, but it becomes silenced after birth.
+Laminin-111 is naturally produced by LAMA1 gene in the body during embryonic development, but production drastically decreases after birth.
+Despite not being produced anymore after birth, our DNA still contains the LAMA1 gene, or ‘recipe’, to make laminin-111, but it becomes silenced after birth.
 Dr. Kemaladewi’s CRISPR-a technology effectively re-activates the gene, or ‘recipe’, for laminin-111, allowing for the production of laminin-111 once again, even after birth.

 Improving and optimising